mbaraa/mbaraa.com/files/blogs/using-a-matrix-keypad-with-rust-and-the-raspberry-pi-pico.md

 ### Assigning actions to a key's press

-Instead of just printing the pressed key's location, add an action for it to do, I would've demonstrated with LEDs, but I don't have enough to to that, and well that'll be it.
+Instead of just printing the pressed key's location, add an action for it to do, I would've demonstrated with LEDs, but I don't have enough to that, and well that'll be it.

 ### Quote of the day